WW Higher Education Media Fellowship

 Statement of interest: In 500 words or less, please tell us your interest in pursuing this Fellowship opportunity and why you would be a good candidate.

-Three (3) work samples: Please provide links to three work samples published within the past five years.
+Three (3) work samples: Please provide links to and PDF copies of three work samples published within the past five years.
 These samples should be your best recent work.
-Understanding that some content may be behind a paywall, finalist will be asked to upload their work samples to a WW portal.
-Information for this process will be emailed to finalists.
+Links will be submitted as a part of the application, PDF versions will be included in the supplemental items packet that you will upload.

 Two (2) Letters of Recommendation: These letters (1-2 pages in length) should evaluate your reporting interests; assess the quality of your journalistic work; explain how the award will benefit your professional development; briefly discuss your reporting qualifications; and assess your commitment to quality coverage of issues facing American education.